KATBlackCoder/NoteCash/PROGRESS.md

 - Created a complete CRUD application with proper separation of concerns
 - Applied component composition for better code organization and reusability
 - Implemented PDF export with professional formatting and native save dialog
+- Integrated date-fns for consistent date handling across the application

 ## Challenges Overcome